planetsizecpu/Cave-In/README.md

 - For (A)gents first ObjectName & image files letter must be "f" if agent is female so as "fagent3"
 - To modify default GameData/word values:  & word value   (value can be tuple! logic! or integer!)

-Each comment line starts with "#"
+Each comment line starts with "#", it is important not to set white lines in the whole file as the game hangs.

 EXAMPLE:

 & TerrainColor 89.89.89.0